helenafeldner/Tic-Tac-Toe-in-Java/README.md

 # Tic Tac Toe in Java
 This is a simple two-player Tic Tac Toe game played in the terminal.
+It's my first Java project and the game still has some flaws, but the game is playable.

 ## How to compile and run the code
 Open a terminal and navigate to the directory containing the Java files.
 Then run the following command to compile and start the game: